stfc-sciml/sp-wnet-seg/README.md

 ## Funding and Support

-This work was supported by the ISIS Neutron and Muon Source (ISIS) of the Science and Technology Facilities Council through the ISIS-ML funding, and by Wave I of the UKRI Strategic Priorities Fund under the EPSRC grant (EP/T001569/1), particularly the AI for Science theme in that grant and the Alan Turing Institute.
-We gratefully acknowledge their support.
+This work was supported by the ALC Project *AIDA-NXtomo (Data fusion of neutron and X-ray tomographic data)*.